-FUND RAISING AND RESOURCES TO SUPPORT STRATEGIC GOALS
+FUNDRAISING AND RESOURCES TO SUPPORT STRATEGIC GOALS

-The Dean must cultivate the long-term financial viability of the College by generating new revenue streams through diverse sources.
+The Dean must cultivate the long-term financial viability of the School by generating new revenue streams through diverse sources.
 In collaboration with Institutional Advancement, and other appropriate entities, the Dean will pursue external funding, including grants and contracts, as well as philanthropic funds from Alumni to support program expansion.
-The Dean will engage with external partners - businesses, nonprofits, and other community organizations to meet regional workforce needs in health, wellness education, rehabilitation, counseling, social work, and related areas.
+The Dean will engage with external partners - businesses, nonprofits, and other community organizations to meet regional workforce needs.